UnrealMultiple/TShockPlugin/src/AutoAirItem/README.en-US.md

 - TShock version of the Auto Trash Can, a small plugin to help players clean up their trash.
 - A plugin that is independently run by players using commands, without the need for server administrators to write configurations.
 - It automatically creates the configuration structure when a player joins the server.
-- A fully automated plugin that interacts with players through commands.
+- A fully automated plugin that interacts with players through commands(requires SSC enabled).

 ## Commands